-Eligible Respondents are organizations, which on their own or in partnership with other organizations, have adequate administrative controls and personnel to implement a set of services that fulfill the goals and objectives of this Request for Proposal.
-Proposing organizations eligible to apply may be incorporated private non-profit, incorporated for-profit organizations, faith-based and public organizations that are licensed to operate in the state of Florida.
+Respondents, either on their own or in partnership with other organizations, shall have adequate administrative controls and personnel to implement a set of services that fulfill the goals and objectives of this RFP.

 All proposed service locations must be accessible by public transportation.
 Facilities providing services should be accessible to persons with disabilities, and programs selected for funding must operate in full compliance with the Americans with Disabilities Act (ADA) and Section 504 of the Rehabilitation Act of 1973, as well as other applicable Federal and State Laws.